siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 cout &lt;&lt; "Front number removed.
 The new front is: " &lt;&lt; numbers.front() &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  An element is inserted at the third position, and the element at that position is printed:</p>
+  An element is inserted at the third position, and the element at that position is printed:

 <!-- wp:code -->